irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 touch
 Exercises
-Create a new file:
+Create a new file: touch mysuperduperfile
-Note the timestamp:
-Touch the file and check the timestamp once again:
+Note the timestamp: Oct 30 12:18  mysuperduperfile Touch the file and check the timestamp once again:
 Quiz How do you create a file called myfile?: touch myfile